 Meeting attendees include the Recruiter on the role and the Hiring Manager but can also include anyone else assigned to the Hiring Team for the role, such as a Coordinator and/or Sourcer.

-In the meeting, the Hiring Team will articulate what short and long-term success looks like for the role, as well as define:
+In the meeting, the Hiring Team will explore three key areas, as well as define what short-term and long-term success looks like in the role.

 Before we define an ideal candidate by the business objectives of the job we need to qualify what we mean by objectives and why we distinguish them from tasks.
 Simply put, the distinction between the two is that objectives focus on long-term and big-picture results, while tasks tend to emphasize the daily activities of a new hire.